loloopes/loloopes/README.md

 ### Cocou!!
 ### 你好!

-- 🔭 Keras, TensorFlow, ScikitLearn, BackEnd Development
+- 🔭 MachineLearning, Keras, TensorFlow, ScikitLearn, BackEnd Development

 - 💬 Ask me about anything aforementioned, I would gladly discuss whatever I know about the theme, or geopolitics and history. =)